 1.1.2 in respect of personal data that we did not collect from you directly, where we obtained that data from, and what types of data we have collected;

 1.1.3 the purposes for which we may process your personal data; and

 1.1.4 the legal grounds on which we process your data.

-- Enquiry data.
+1.2 Enquiry Data.
 We may process contact details that you provide to us (Enquiry Data).
-This enquiry data may include your name, telephone number, and email address, and may be provided through our website when you contact us through our Enquiry Form.
+This enquiry data may include your name, telephone number, email address, nature of your enquiry and your marketing preferences to receive information from us, and may be provided through our website when you contact us through our Enquiry Form.
+If you contact us by telephone or email, we may collect other personal data such as your correspondence address, your business title or role and the nature of your enquiry.
 We may use this contact data to respond to your enquiry.
 The legal basis for this processing is our legitimate interest in processing your query.

 Your enquiry data may be processed for the purposes of performing our contract with you, or in taking steps at your request prior to entering into a contract.